 Pictorial address books (containing an image of the person beside their name and phone number) has considerably empowered some people with cognitive disabilities to use cell phones;

 Deaf persons can use a range of services including:

 SMS text messages

-other video-based services such a text to Avatar
+Other video-based services such as text to Avatar

 As technology continues to evolve, mobile phones and high end PDAs become a prime platform for assistive technology by providing additional functionalities not traditionally available on phones such as easy to use emergency keys, integrated GPS for geo-positioning, text scanning capabilities with optical character recognition to read documents aloud with text to speech software, or a mini Daisy reader to read downloaded books aloud.
 For specific conditions such as hard of hearing users, bone conduction to transmit sounds to the inner ear is available.
 Furthermore, by using 3G connectivity, Wi-Fi and Bluetooth technologies, smart phones will likely become platforms of choice to enhance proximity and mobility services for persons with disabilities.

 Disabled customers, however, require dedicated customer support services with trained personnel to take full advantage of those new features.
 While dedicated point of sales and service have appeared in Europe and Japan, most operators around the world do not have such facilities.
 And few operators have accessible services such as Braille invoices or dedicated remote phone support.
 NTT DoCoMo, Orange or AT&T Wireless are examples of wireless service providers providing various forms of dedicated support.

 Handset manufacturers accessibility websites detailing the functionalities offered:

 Regulatory and policy and program references on wireless handsets and services accessibility: